Tolterodine: Side effects

 Tolterodine is not recommended for use in people with myasthenia gravis and angle closure glaucoma.

 Pharmacology

 Tolterodine acts on M2 and M3 subtypes of muscarinic receptors whereas older antimuscarinic treatments for overactive bladder act more specifically on M3 receptors.

 Tolterodine, although it acts on all types of receptors, has fewer side effects than oxybutynin (M3 and M1 selective, but more so in the parotid than in the bladder) as tolterodine targets the bladder more than other areas of the body.

 Society and culture

 Brand names

-It is marketed by Pfizer in Canada and the United States under the brand name Detrol.
+It is marketed by Pfizer in Canada and the United States under the brand name Detrol, while in Indonesia it is marketed under the brand name Detrusitol.
 In Egypt it is also found under the trade names Tolterodine by Sabaa and Incont L.A. by Adwia.

+In the US, Detrol is marketed by Viatris after Upjohn was spun off from Pfizer.